-As is true of ENFPs, ENTPs’ minds move at a frenetic pace, contributing to restlessness, anxiousness, and erratic sleeping patterns.
+As is true of the ENFP, ENTPs’ minds move at a frenetic pace, contributing to restlessness, anxiousness, and erratic sleeping patterns.
 Not only are they constantly scanning for new possibilities, but also generating new ideas and associations.
 Moreover, ENTPs enjoy sharing and exchanging their ideas with others.
 Considering how their minds are drawn in so many different directions, it is no wonder that ENTPs can seem restless, scattered, distractible, and, rightly or not, are commonly diagnosed with ADD or ADHD.

 Unlike ENTJs or other types with a dominant Judging function, ENTPs do not carefully screen and filter incoming information.
 They are truly among the most open-minded of all types when it comes to absorbing ideas from without.
 However, just because they are permeable to new information does not mean they are quick to accept it as true.
 As ENTPs ingest ideas over time, they gradually develop, even if somewhat passively, their own theories about the world and human nature.
 When these theories don’t square with conventional thinking, which is often the case, they grow increasingly skeptical and critical of majority viewpoints.
 So despite their status as Extraverts, ENTPs can resemble INT types with regard to their skepticism and unconventional thinking.

 When engrossed in their dominant function, Extraverted Intuition (Ne), ENTPs are not highly intentional or agenda-driven (their only agenda might be one of avoiding boredom).
-Hence, they may not be as consciously driven or obsessed with hammering down truth as some INTPs are.
+Hence, they may not be as consciously driven or obsessed with hammering down truth as the INTP is.
 Nonetheless, many ENTPs, especially those who have developed their auxiliary function, Introverted Thinking (Ti), come to recognize their penchant for philosophizing.
 Like INTPs, they enjoy exploring unifying patterns and broad metaphysical speculations.
 Despite these propensities, they seem less apt to develop an exclusive focus on intellectual pursuits.
 As Extraverts, they can be reluctant to focus on any singular pursuit, preferring to distribute their energies across different hobbies and interests.

 ENTPs’ tertiary function, Extraverted Feeling (Fe), is a strong interpersonal function.
 This, along with their verbose Ne, contributes to ENTPs’ love for engaging with others possessing similar interests.
 Despite their tendency toward restlessness and distractibility, ENTPs can focus when partaking in stimulating discussions or activities.
 Like INTPs, they are more interested in discussing ideas than engaging in small talk.
 Their Ne, Ti, and Fe confer an interest in analyzing what makes people tick—their motivations, interests, patterns, and propensities.
 Through their relationships, ENTPs sharpen their theories of human nature and enjoy themselves along the way.

-When it comes to schooling, the degree to which ENTPs feel engaged depends largely on the circumstances.
+When it comes to schooling, the degree to which the ENTP feels engaged depends largely on the circumstances.
 Like other NTs, they generally excel in math and science.
 But as dominant Intuitives, they tend to have broad scholastic interests that extend into the arts and humanities.
 Their inferior function, Introverted Sensing (Si), may also contribute to an interest in history.
 As abstract learners, ENTPs are more apt to enjoy traditional schooling than ESTPs are.
 Teachers often appreciate their intelligence, creativity, and genuine intellectual curiosity.
 However, if the instructor or coursework fails to be stimulating, they can quickly become bored, restless, and tuned out.
 ENTPs are also notorious for procrastinating too long, sometimes producing work that fails to reflect their true capabilities.

 ENTPs are often better at finding their place among people (Fe) than they are at identifying an ideal job in the system (Te).
 Their Ne (as well as their lack of Te) can make ENTPs reluctant to work within highly structured systems or organizations.
-Unfortunately, the modern working world seems primarily suited for those with Te in their functional stack (especially TJ types).
+Unfortunately, the modern working world seems primarily suited for those with Te in their function stack (especially TJ types).
 Rife with rules, policies, and regulations, nearly all professions, as well as academic and research institutions, have become Te-laden in their methods and operations.
 Consequently, ENTPs often struggle to find jobs and careers that allow them to function authentically as ENTPs.

 While we will soon discuss each of the above functions in greater depth, for now, we will turn our attention to another feature of ENTPs’ personality—their type development.
 As is true for all types, ENTPs’ type development consists of three phases.
-These phases roughly correspond to the ordering of the functional stack, with Ne being the first function to blossom, Ti the second, on so on.
+These phases roughly correspond to the ordering of the function stack, with Ne being the first function to blossom, Ti the second, on so on.
 But as we will see, the inferior function is sort of a special case, commanding ENTPs’ attention at an earlier phase than might otherwise be expected.